kr255/IS601FinalProject/README.md

 ------

-Take aways from the last project and the class.
+# Take aways from the last project and the class.

+I wish I had taken this class in a regular semester.
+It would of been even more beneficial to me in my career.